 MTA riders already pay the highest percentage of operating expenditures of any public transit users in the nation.
 In 2012, the last year for which national data were available, this figure was 53.2%, compared with 33.2% for systems nationally.
-Subway and bus riders pay 52.6% of operating expenditures, while subway riders alone pay a stunning 73.2%.
+Subway and bus riders pay 52.6 % of operating expenditures, while subway riders alone pay a stunning 73.2%.
 The MTA's proposals presented here reinforce an increase in the proportion of the cost that is borne by riders.

 Since we have to choose only between the specific proposals before this Board, we believe that regular users of the system should be less disadvantaged by a fare increase.
-It is for this reason that we prefer Proposal 1, where the base fare increases from \$2.50 to 2.75, and keeps the bonus concept, rather than Proposal 2, in which the base fare stays at \$2.50, but all bonuses are killed.
+It is for this reason that we prefer Proposal 1, where the base fare increases from \$2.50 to 2.75, and not only keeps the bonus concept but also raises the bonus from 5% to 11%, rather than Proposal 2, in which the base fare stays at \$2.50, but all bonuses are killed.